 If you are a university employee and a member of the DePaul community has shared information with you related to sexual or relationship violence, please refer to this Step by Step Faculty and Employee Guide.pdf

-When you tell the Title IX Coordinator or another university employee about a sexual violence incident, you have the right to expect the university to take immediate and appropriate steps to respond to what happened promptly and equitably.
+When you tell the Title IX Coordinator or another university employee about a sexual violence incident, you have the right to expect the university to take appropriate steps to respond to what happened promptly and equitably.
 In all cases, we strongly encourage individuals to report sexual violence directly to the Title IX Coordinator.

 As a reporter, am I protected from retaliation?